jimmielovell/moleculer-web-uws/README.md

                 path: 'POST /upload',

                 multipart: {
-                    fileSize: 100000, // Size in bytes, that should not be exceeded
+                    fileSize: 100000, // Size in bytes that should not be exceeded

                     files: 1, // Number of files expected